The Czar Bomb

 He called two of his most trusted guards into the chamber, cautioning them about the electrical contacts and dispatching them to carefully scout the bunker.
 They moved off, their flashlight beams playing over the gray concrete walls and ceiling.

-Rasul launched his own exploration, and after ten minutes he had discovered the wiring leading to the electrical contacts on the latches.
+Rasul launched his own exploration and quickly discovered wires leading to the electrical contacts on the latches.
 The wires led down to the concrete floor of the bunker and ran along the inside of the steel rails on which the boxcar rested.

 A call from one of the guards brought him to the other side of the bunker, his flashlight revealing a row of small black boxes spaced out along where the wall and floor met.
 The boxes ringed the bunker, each attached to wires connected to the ones Rasul had discovered.

 He instructed the men to leave.
 He would be the only one to die if he made an error.
-His leader bin Shadid would want to know of the circumstances of his death.
+Bin Shadid would want to know of the circumstances of his death.

 Nothing!